Convex-Dev/convex.cljc/README.md

-# Advanced tooling for Convex Lisp and the CVM
+# Any aspect of the Convex stack

 This monorepo hosts a variety of applications and libraries written in Clojure providing access to all aspects of the [Convex stack](https://github.com/Convex-Dev/convex) with additional capabilities à la carte.